Antifreeze-mnm/PIMRoles/README.md

 To run the Activate-PIMRole.0.6.ps1 script, you need to ensure that you have the following requirements met:

-Requirements
+### Requirements

-PowerShell Version: Ensure you are running PowerShell 5.1 or later.
+**PowerShell Version:** Ensure you are running PowerShell 5.1 or later.
 You can check your PowerShell version by running:
 `$PSVersionTable.PSVersion`
-Microsoft Graph PowerShell SDK: Install the Microsoft Graph PowerShell SDK to interact with Azure AD and PIM.
+**Microsoft Graph PowerShell SDK:** Install the Microsoft Graph PowerShell SDK to interact with Azure AD and PIM.
 You can install it using:
 `Install-Module Microsoft.Graph -Scope CurrentUser`

-Permissions: Ensure you have the necessary permissions to read and manage roles in Azure AD.
+**Permissions:** Ensure you have the necessary permissions to read and manage roles in Azure AD.
 You will need the following scopes:
 - RoleManagement.Read.Directory
 - RoleManagement.ReadWrite.Directory

-Internet Access: Ensure you have internet access to connect to Microsoft Graph.
+**Internet Access:** Ensure you have internet access to connect to Microsoft Graph.

-PresentationFramework Assembly: Ensure the PresentationFramework assembly is available for creating and displaying the loading screen.
+**PresentationFramework Assembly:** Ensure the PresentationFramework assembly is available for creating and displaying the loading screen.

-Script Execution Policy
+**Script Execution Policy:**
 Ensure that your script execution policy allows running scripts.
 You can set the execution policy using:
 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`